 The Great Pumpkin, of course, grew fat at her desk at the office, which wasn’t so good, but let’s move along, shall we, to the year of the orange one’s near miss ….

-It was the Halloween of 2003, a brutally cold, wind-howling Canadian prairie evening in Saskatoon, with temperatures plunging to -25 degrees C (-13 degrees F).
+In the year in question, Halloween was a brutally cold day, which turned into a wind-howling Canadian prairie evening where we live in Saskatoon.
+Temperatures plunged to -25 degrees C (-13 degrees F).

 Geneva was dressed as a punk rocker with fuzzy purple earmuffs to match her purple hair (it was just too cold to be cool), and Paris was dressed up as a leopard (basically a spotted snowsuit).
 My husband Bruce was dashing as a green-skinned demon with red horns.

 I stayed home to dole out treats, while the kids and my husband headed out, returning after just 45 minutes with an astonishingly large bag of goodies.

 We read all the labels, culled the offending candies and at the end, hung a hefty sack inside on the front doorknob for the Great Pumpkin.
 The kids trundled off to bed.
 And so did we.

 In the morning, Geneva came bounding into our room in tears.
 “Mom, the Great Pumpkin didn’t come last night!”